line/line-bot-sdk-java/lab1.md

 ## Mission

--Deploy the chatbot on heroku
+* Deploy the chatbot on heroku
--Test the chatbot with your account
+* Test the chatbot with your account
--Trace some source code and answer the questions in demo section
+* Trace some source code and answer the questions in demo section

 ## Things to read prior to the lab